 Overview

-The primary focus of the Microbial Genomics Laboratory is to use high-throughput sequencing and other functional genomic technologies to understand the biology and genomic diversity of a few parasitic protists and bacteria with significant impact on human and animal health.
-Genome and transcriptome sequencing of these organisms is a critical first step towards our understanding of how these organisms grow and thrive in a susceptible host and in other environments.
+The primary focus of the Microbial Genomics Laboratory is to use high-throughput sequencing and other functional genomic technologies to understand the biology and genomic diversity of parasitic protists, viruses, and bacteria with significant impact on human and animal health.
+Genome and transcriptome sequencing of these organisms is a critical first step toward our understanding of how these organisms grow and thrive in a susceptible host and in other environments.
 A better understanding of their biology could eventually lead to the development of new intervention strategies.

 Within this program, a combination of high-throughput DNA and RNA sequencing-based methods, coupled with functional genomics and bioinformatics tools are being used to answer one or more of the following questions: